 As it turns out, there is no dispute that once you hit 4 cm dilation, an epidural doesn't increase your chance of having a c-section.
 Here's a brief overview of the "gold standard" on this topic, a 124-page meta analysis (meaning, a study of studies - in this case, a study of 38 other studies).
 It came out in December of 2011 and was provided to me by a friend who holds an MD and a PhD in anesthesiology; I wish I could provide you with the full text but I'd be infringing copyright.
 My friend's career will be anesthesiology research and Harvard wanted him for residency, and he's a super nice guy.
 And he was looking into this for his pregnant wife - who did get an epidural - that makes him my gold standard.

-It is also not clear that epidurals have any impact on your chance of successful breastfeeding.
-But that's too nebulous to really be a complete "myth."
+It is also not clear that epidurals have any impact on your chance of successful breastfeeding, which makes sense since the medication goes into your spinal fluid, not your blood stream - I was on an epidural for 18 hours with my first and he was not groggy and nursed just fine.
+But this topic is probably too nebulous to really be a complete "myth."

 Please see my own comment to this post, below; I am not arguing that there is no benefit whatsoever to not getting an epidural, I am simply dispelling the myth that you increase your chance of a c-section by doing so; you don't.